pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

         stype_encoder_dict=stype_encoder_dict,
     )

-There are other encoders implemented as well such as :class:`~torch_frame.nn.encoder.LinearBucketEncoder` and :class:`~torch_frame.nn.encoder.ExcelFormerEncoder` for `stype.numerical` columns.
+There are other encoders implemented as well such as :class:`~torch_frame.nn.encoder.LinearBucketEncoder` and :class:`~torch_frame.nn.encoder.ExcelFormerEncoder` for :class:`~torch_frame.stype.numerical` columns.
 See :py:mod:`torch_frame.nn` for the full list of built-in encoders.

 You can also implement your custom encoder for a given :obj:`~torch_frame.stype` by inheriting :class:`~torch_frame.nn.encoder.StypeEncoder`.